 Another pumpkin/apple combo site is Stuckey Farm.
 Open Mon-Sun, but activity availability varies throughout the week.
 Take a wagon ride to the pumpkin patch to pick your own pumpkin, and grab a bag for u-pick apples.
 Parents and children alike will enjoy watching the apple cider-making process, and young tractor lovers will especially enjoy the small forklifts that dump loads of apples onto the conveyer belt.
 Pig Races and an Apple Cannon set Stuckey Farm apart, and don’t miss the apple slushie!

 This family-owned farm is full of fall fun at both locations, Greenfield and Loogootee.
 Play in the birdhouses, ride the swings, slide down the slide, and pose for photos with the pumpkins.
 Littles and their adults will LOVE the train rides.

 Kelsay Farms (South Side)

 Kelsay Farms offers some fall festival activities that can’t be found at other pumpkin patches.
 Little ones will love digging, pouring, and running their fingers through millions of kernels in the giant Corn Crib play area.
-There is a Milking Parlor where you can watch cows being milked (depending on milking schedule) and an area to get up close and personal with the calves.
+Get up close and personal with the resident animals.
 Tractor lovers will also appreciate the chance to see the modern farm equipment that Kelsay uses.
-Friday 6-10pm, Saturday 12-10pm, Sunday 12-6pm with extended fall break hours the weeks of Oct.
-9 & 16.
+Friday 6-10 pm, Saturday 12-10 pm, Sunday 12-6 pm with extended fall break October 11th – 22nd, 2021